LMI: What is Lenders Mortgage Insurance in Australia?

 How much does LMI cost?

 You can find a premium estimator here; however you should always talk to a Mortgage Broker for a more accurate figure.
-It is also important to remember this needn’t (and in most cases, shouldn’t), be paid up front, but rather added into your loan (It actually works out cheaper this way).
+It is also important to remember this needn’t be paid up front, but should be added into your loan (It actually works out cheaper this way).

 Who Provides Lenders Mortgage Insurance in Australia?

-There are two major LMI providers in Australia: Genworth and QBE; with a 3rd, international insurer being used by some lenders – Arch.
+There are two major LMI providers in Australia: Helia (formerly Genwroth) and QBE; with a 3rd, international insurer being used by some lenders: Arch.

 How will I know if I’m eligible for LMI?